balparda/fapfavorites/README.md

 That would read favorite album _"my pics"_ for user _"dirty999"_.
 If you don't specify an explicit output it will go into `~/Downloads/imagefap/`.
+This operation is straightforward: no database is generated, just read the images into the directory. `get` is *simple* but not very powerful and is *unsafe*, and should be used only as a quick tool for downloading a single album.

 ### _"I want to read favorite albums from any number of users and browse them offline."_